darconeous/ham-addr-old/ham-addr.txt.md

 ## 0. Abstract ##

-This document is a specification for efficiently and reversably encoding radio callsigns into numberic identifiers, which may then be used as addresses for packet radio or other purposes.
+This document is a specification for efficiently and reversibly encoding radio callsigns into numeric identifiers, which may then be used as addresses for packet radio or other purposes.
 Additionally, this document also describes a way to encode a callsign into an EUI-48 and EUI-64 address using similar methods, containing up to 8 and 11